webOS Nation Forums

 Purchase:

 The demo is free, but expires after 5 days.
-The dictionary reverts back to its original state prior to installation, but
+The dictionary reverts back to its original state prior to installation, but changes are restored upon installation of the registered version.

 To purchase the registered version for $5, use the button below...